Using embedding classes¶

 meth:

-If the non-interacting quadratic couplings are not included in h_int
+If the non-interacting quadratic couplings are not included in h_int, then

 they must be passed as